 Lindsay's stewardship has inspired countless individuals throughout and beyond Lancaster County.
 His passion and leadership will truly be missed.
 To read more on the life and legacy of Mr. Pettus, visit Greg Summers' article in the Lancaster News.

 We invite you to purchase a Legacy Brick for $250 and leave your mark on the trail.
 You can customize the engraving with your name and a message or honor a loved one.
 The legacy brick plaza will be located at the Survey Street trail access and will be a long-lasting way to show your support for the Lindsay Pettus Greenway.
 Order between now and February 18, 2020.
-It's a perfect gift for the holidays!
-To purchase a Legacy Brick, click here.
+To purchase a legacy brick, click here.

 The Lindsay Pettus Greenway will be a 5 mile hard-surface trail system that weaves through neighborhoods, schools, parks, health facilities, and the downtown district within the City of Lancaster.
 Phase 1 is the first 2 miles of this trail system.

 Greenways and trails have been shown to improve health, attract business, boost tourism, bring people together, increase mobility, and help the environment.